 - The high g-forces experienced in steep or prolonged spirals may result in disorientation or even loss of consciousness. - Always maintain ground clearance of 150 200m.
 The manoeuvre must be exited at this height above ground. - Do not attempt to enter a spiral dive while in big ears.
-This places excessive forces on the paraglider and may result in structural failure. - Frequent steep spirals may cause premature aging of your wing. - Spirals with descent rates above 10 m/s are not recommended.
+This places excessive forces on the paraglider and may result in structural failure. - Spirals with open trimmers cause extreme high G-forces and may require an active recovery by the pilot. - Frequent steep spirals may cause premature aging of your wing. - Spirals with descent rates above 10 m/s are not recommended.